BillHertzing/BlazorExamples/README.md

 ## Run the Example
 1. Press F5 key in VS, and the ConsoleApp will start under the debugger.
 Running the Console App under the VS debugger provides all the usual VS debugger goodness, so you will probably want to start the ConsoleApp with F5 most of the time.
 If all goes well, shortly after pressing F5, a console window will appear above (obscuring part of) VS, with the ConsoleApp's welcome message.
 Just leave the window up.
 As the ConsoleApp runs, it will print log messages to this window (as well as to Sentinel).
 Pressing any key in this console window will end the application.
 Pressing F5 again will start it again.
-2. Browse to the port that ServiceStack is ListeningOn
+2. Browse to the port that the ConsoleApp is configured to ListeningOn
    1. Bring up a browser.
 Whatever browser you please, as long as it is modern enough to run WASM.
 If you are interested in this article, you probably keep the browser on your development computer pretty recent.
    2. Navigate the browser to the ConsoleApp's listening URL (http://locahost:21200) as configured in this example.
 You should see the home page of the example appear in your browser, and Fiddler should show you a lot of traffic as ServiceStack delivers to the browser all the files requested by the Blazor app, both normal CSS content, and all the DLL files too.